 Other studies have shown the effect of massage on migraine sufferers in reducing their headaches by boosting serotonin production.

-While too much of the direct sunlight exposure can be harmful to your skin, the right balance can have lots of mood lifting benefits.
+While too much of the direct sunlight exposure can be harmful to your skin, the right balance can have mood lifting benefits.

 Exposure to sunlight is thought to trigger increase the brain’s release of a hormone called serotonin, which is associated with boosting mood and helping a person feel calm and focused.